-Sometimes, Sweet’s syndrome can occur in an unusual form.
-This is known as a disease variant.
+Sometimes, Sweet’s syndrome can occur in an unusual form, and this is known as a disease variant.

 What is subcutaneous Sweet’s syndrome?

 What does it look like?

-Most of the time, the skin lesions caused by subcutaneous Sweet’s syndrome look like coin-sized red areas or red circular bumps that appear under the skin, but may be deep and ulcerate and ‘discharge oily material’ (Oakley, 2015).
-The lesions can be tender or painful, and most commonly appear on the extremities, e.g. arms, legs, ankles, or soles of the feet, but can develop on any part of the body (Fernandez-Torres et al, 2014; Kim et al, 2010; Wang et al, 2014).
+The skin lesions caused by subcutaneous Sweet’s syndrome can look like coin-sized red areas or red circular bumps that appear under the skin, but may be deep and ulcerate and ‘discharge oily material’ (Oakley, 2015).
+The lesions can be tender or very painful, and commonly appear on the extremities, e.g. arms, legs, ankles, or soles of the feet, but can develop on any part of the body (Fernandez-Torres et al, 2014; Kim et al, 2010; Wang et al, 2014).
 When the inflammation has settled, a temporary or permanent depression may be left in the skin.

 Can subcutaneous Sweet’s syndrome be confused with other conditions?

-Yes, subcutaneous Sweet’s syndrome can sometimes be confused with infectious panniculitis, cellulitis, but more commonly, the skin condition erythema nodosum.
+Yes, subcutaneous Sweet’s syndrome can be confused with infectious panniculitis, cellulitis, but more commonly, the skin condition erythema nodosum.

 How is it diagnosed?

 What kind of biopsy is needed?

 An incisional and not a punch biopsy is often needed to accurately diagnose subcutaneous Sweet’s syndrome.
 This is because a punch biopsy doesn’t always provide an adequate sample as it doesn’t penetrate deeply enough.

 Will I only need one biopsy?

 You may need more than one biopsy, and if possible, biopsies should be taken from different lesions on different parts of the body.
 This is because Sweet’s syndrome or subcutaneous Sweet’s syndrome can appear at the same time as erythema nodosum or one condition can appear after the other (Kaur et al, 2015; Qiao et al, 2015).
 However, when this happens it hasn’t been determined whether or not this is always a true erythema nodosum or an erythema nodosum-like manifestation of Sweet’s syndrome (Kaur et al, 2015).